jerik/mdCanvas/README.md

 - Add Colors.
 Automatic highlights of pairs.
 - Link list has problems with filenames including spaces.
 They should be removed from list.
 Perhaps with Error-Message
 - Get hint, if a md file does not exists, but there is a link in the sidebar
+- Try simpel http server, to overcome the restriction, that I cannot read and save files with javascript!